LGBTQ+ Carers: is there a different story to tell?

 Caring for people in old age

 There is a newer emerging issue, as there is in other sectors of society which is the increase of dementia diagnoses and the need for carer support.
-Like most people, the LGBT+ community is living longer and with any ageing population comes declining health and varying forms of dementia.
+Like most people, the LGBTQ+ community is living longer and with any ageing population comes declining health and varying forms of dementia.

 If you live alone you might need a friend/carer on call, or if you are in a partnership then you become a carer similar to anyone else.
 Like most families when a crisis or life changing event happens, we all rally round and support each other the best we can, like any caring, loving family does.

-Expectations put upon LGBT+ carers
+Expectations put upon LGBTQ+ carers

 I am a carer for both my elderly parents and so is my sister.
 Believe me when I say she does a remarkable job assisting my parents with day-to-day caring tasks, on top of her care worker and parental roles.
 I manage other tasks like dealing with housing, helping them to make a will and understand its relevance, sorting out utilities and helping with the ever important Netflix, but I also have to help them out financially whenever they come up short in their monthly outgoings.